cds-snc/notification-documentation/src/en/send.md

 **rows (required)**

-An array of arrays.
+`rows` is an array of arrays.
 The first line is the header and should include at least `email address` if you're sending an email template or `phone number` if you're sending a text message template.
 The other column headers should match the placeholder fields (personalised variables) of your template.

 The following lines should be your recipients' details and should match the order of column headers.
 You can have between 1 and 50,000 recipients.